 The varied background of the owners has lead to an eclectic mix of services and products, creating a loyal following of customers who never visit Murphys without first stopping in at the Murphys Motorcycle Company.
 Tony sadly passed away in February of 2007.
 However, his passion for all things motorcycle and his determination to always find and produce the best continues to thrive at 425 Main Street Murphys.

 Teri sold the store to Tony’s cousin, Brian Inks, and his wife Jo Anna in 2011.
 It was very important for Teri to keep the store ‘in the family.”
-Brian’s passion for motorcycles and Jo Anna’s back round in the retail business made for an ideal fit.
+Brian’s passion for motorcycles and Jo Anna’s back ground in the retail business made for an ideal fit.
 The store is constantly evolving, showcasing an impressive array of new items and old favorites to suit a variety of needs and budgets.
 The atmosphere is warm and inviting, highlighting the fact that both Brian and Jo Anna treat all customers as an extension of their family.
 For them it is a labor of love they wish to share with visitors, their neighbors, and the community as a whole.

 Stop by on your next trip through town and see why so many people are talking about the small store with a big heart – Brian and Jo Anna would love to meet you